 Be sure to measure your pet’s food, if that’s something you haven’t been doing during the winter months.
 Just like for us (unfortunately), the amount of food eaten must be controlled for weight maintenance or loss to happen.
 If you’re not sure how much you should be feeding your cat or dog, compare the amount they are currently eating with the recommended amount on your pet food’s label.
 Better yet, have your veterinarian or veterinary technician help you determine how many calories your pet should be consuming and how much of your pet’s current diet you should be feeding.

 RELATED POST: Meal Time Matters: How Often Should You Feed Your Pet?

 You may also want to consider switching your pet’s food to one of the many weight management formulas that are available such as Diamond Naturals Light Adult Dog Lamb Meal & Rice Formula, Diamond Naturals Indoor Cat Chicken Meal & Rice Formula, Diamond CARE Weight Management Formula for Adult Dogs and Diamond CARE Weight Management Formula for Adult Cats.
 These diets are designed to provide all the essential nutrients that our pets need while reducing the number of calories eaten.
 They also include ingredients such as L-Carnitine to help metabolize fat, increased fiber to help pets feel full and less fat for fewer calories.

 If your pet has been getting a significant number of calories from treats, those should be limited, if not eliminated altogether.
 But if treating your pet is important, you can still do it — just limit the calories from treats to no more than 10 percent of your pet’s daily calories.
-With just 38 to 40 calories per biscuit, Diamond Naturals Adult Dog Biscuits or fresh veggies such as broccoli and green beans are good alternatives to higher-calorie treats.
+Fresh veggies such as broccoli and green beans are good alternatives to higher-calorie treats.